RadotJar/faraway-fastness/_notes/session-manifest.md

         <tr>
             <td>Kriva</td>
             <td>M.I.A.</td>
             <td>Abandoned by party as he tried to drag his unconscious brother from the Vaults.
-Last seen by Alberon who uttered 'May the goddess be with you', before fleeing.
+Last seen by Alberron who uttered 'May the goddess be with you', before fleeing.
 Presumed killed by gang of 8 Orcs</td>
         </tr>
         <tr>
             <td>Karvos</td>